larsn-cndesign/money-check/README.md

 - Language is currently only available in Swedish
 - Unit testing is ongoing.
 For a complete unit test of a feature, please see [feature/actual-item](https://github.com/larsn-cndesign/money-check/tree/main/src/app/feature/actual-item)
 - A fake backend interceptor is used to simulate HTTP requests to a server
-- **For login credentials**, please see the [fake-backend.ts](https://github.com/larsn-cndesign/money-check/blob/main/src/app/mock-backend/fake-backend.ts) file.
+- So far the app is mainly tested in Chrome

 ## Getting Started